-Transform OTG into DICOM using native .NET APIs without needing any image editor or 3rd-party libraries.
+Transform OTG into DICOM using native Java APIs without needing any image editor or 3rd-party libraries.

-How to Convert OTG to DICOM Using C#
+How to Convert OTG to DICOM Using Java

-In order to convert OTG to DICOM, we’ll use Aspose.Imaging for .NET API which is a feature-rich, powerful and easy to use image manipulation and conversion API for C# platform.
-Open NuGet package manager, search for Aspose.Imaging and install.
-You may also use the following command from the Package Manager Console.
+In order to convert OTG to DICOM, we’ll use Aspose.Imaging for Java API which is a feature-rich, powerful and easy to use image manipulation and conversion API for Java platform.
+You can download its latest version directly from Maven and install it within your Maven-based project by adding the following configurations to the pom.xml.

-Steps to Convert OTG to DICOM via C#
+Steps to Convert OTG to DICOM via Java

 Developers can easily load & convert OTG files to DICOM in just a few lines of code.